oracle-livelabs/apex/scm-ai-agent/5-run-application/5-add-agent-run-application.md

 ## Introduction

-In this lab, you will complete the final two steps to bring the workshop together.
-First, you will add the **Procurement Agent** to the **Home Dashboard** by creating a button and attaching it to the AI Agent using a trigger action.
-Then you will run the application and walk through the complete procurement conversation: identifying low-stock items, evaluating suppliers, and raising a purchase order.
+In this lab, you will add the **Procurement Agent** to the **Home Dashboard** and run the complete procurement conversation.
+You will create a button, attach it to the AI Agent using a trigger action, then launch the application and walk through the end-to-end process: identifying low-stock items, evaluating suppliers, and raising a purchase order.

-Estimated Time: 10 minutes
+Estimated Lab Time: 10 minutes

 ### Objectives